Angioedema

 • Corticosteroids

-If the cause of angioedema is not obvious, all nonessential drugs should be stopped until symptoms resolve.
+If the cause of angioedema is not obvious, all nonessential medications should be stopped until symptoms resolve.

 For mild angioedema with hives, taking antihistamines partially relieves the itching and reduces the swelling.
 Corticosteroids, taken by mouth, are prescribed for severe symptoms when other treatments are ineffective, and they are given for as short a time as possible.
 When taken by mouth for more than 3 to 4 weeks, they have many, sometimes serious side effects.
 Corticosteroid skin preparations (such as creams, ointments, and lotions) do not help.